douglasgreen/outlines/computing/databases/mysql.md

 ## Understanding MySQL Architecture

-Understanding MySQL\'s architecture involves a detailed look at its core components, storage engines, and the server environment.
+Understanding MySQL's architecture involves a detailed look at its core components, storage engines, and the server environment.
 Each of these plays a crucial role in the functionality and performance of MySQL as a relational database management system.

 ### Core Components and Their Roles

-MySQL\'s architecture is modular, consisting of several key components:
+MySQL's architecture is modular, consisting of several key components:

 1. SQL Interface: This is the primary interface for users and applications to interact with the database.
 It processes SQL queries and commands.
 2. Parser: It analyzes and interprets SQL queries, breaking them down into a format that can be understood and processed by the database.